 Here the condition part is: If the numbers are less than zero.

-And the format part is: Fill those cells with Red background color.
+And the format part is: Fill those cells with the Red background color.

 You can do it manually, find out the cells that have values that are less than zero and make their background color Red.
 If your worksheet has 10-15 numbers, manual formatting is not the worst job, otherwise, you will use Excel’s conditional formatting feature.
 Who wants to work harder when there is an easier way? 🙂

 In the Home ribbon, you will get Styles group of commands.
 There are three drop-downs in this group.
-First one is Conditional Formatting.
+The first one is Conditional Formatting.

-If you move your mouse pointer (don’t click on) over this drop-down, you will see an image like below:
+If you move your mouse pointer (don’t click on it) over this drop-down, you will see an image like below:

-If you click on the Tell me more link, you will get Microsoft help on this topic (your internet connection have to be okay to get that Help file).
+If you click on the Tell me more link, you will get Microsoft help on this topic (your internet connection has to be okay to get that Help file).

 How to use conditional formatting in Excel

 In this guide, I have used Excel 2013 to demonstrate the whole process.
 But if you use Excel 2007 or 2010, this guide is also for you.
-Excel conditional formatting has so many built-in rules to work with, but when necessary you can also create your custom conditional formatting rules, even you can create formula based conditional formatting rules.
+Excel conditional formatting has so many built-in rules to work with, but when necessary you can also create your custom conditional formatting rules, even you can create a formula-based conditional formatting rule.